SSrustworthy/DLRML-docs/docs/explore/Disneyland/Tomorrowland/The_Star_Trader_v_2.md

 # The Star Trader v.2 [REF]

-## Description

 **Land(s)**: Tomorrowland

 **Loop Total Length**: 00:46:33.070

 **Dates**: May 6, 2011

 This loop plays throughout the interior of The Star Trader.
 The loop was introduced when the store reopened after a Star Wars retheme on May 6th, 2011 shortly after the reopening of Star Tours: The Adventures Continue.
 The loop is identical to that of the WDW Star Tours — The Adventures Continue queue BGM.
 See MouseBits, [https://forums.mousebits.com/threads/unidentified-flying-playlist-star-trader-loop.6872/post-100147](https://forums.mousebits.com/threads/unidentified-flying-playlist-star-trader-loop.6872/post-100147)  (2024).

 ## Tracklist